almibe/ligature-http/README.md

-# ligatureLab
+# ligature-server
-*A breadboard for linked data.*

-LigatureLab is a web application that helps users work with Ligature's data model.
+An HTTP server for working with Ligature.

 ## Note
 This project is very new and very much under development and design.